overshiki/overshiki/README.md

-I do haskell and quantum computing
+I do haskell, PL and quantum computing